Sahib12/smartParkingTcs/README.md

 ## Using the mobile application

 'smartParking' folder contains the code of final ionic application which will be used by the end users.
 There is a file named 'final.apk' in this folder.
 Install this apk (Before installing please make sure developer options are enabled on your phone and usb debugging is turned on).
+After installing this apk file, you will be able :
+* See the list of nearby parking slots.
+* Book a parking slot and navigate to it using google maps.
+* See the list of past bookings.